-Director, Student Health Service
+Student Health and Counseling

 Doyle E. Randol, MS, COL (USA Retired)

 American College Health Association

-Doyle has led the ACHA national office for more than 10 years following a successful career spanning more than 26 years in the U.S. Army Medical Service Corps.
+Doyle has led the ACHA national office for more than 15 years following a successful career spanning more than 26 years in the U.S. Army Medical Service Corps.
 His stewardship continues to guide a cohesive work team with the primary focus of supporting and enabling members and leaders of the association to enhance the health of the nation’s college students.

-Region I (2012-2014)
+Region I (2014-2016)